-Furthermore, on 6 September 2012, the Dominican government issued Decree No. 543-12,3 which constitutes a relatively new norm in government procurement.
-This Decree serves to develop in a more specific fashion the regulations of the Government Procurement Law.
-Besides managing everything related to the different procurement procedures, this norm incorporates a mechanism that is new for the Dominican legal framework, but well known in the government procurement world – a mechanism to fulfil collateral policies through state acquisitions.
+Furthermore, on 6 September 2012, the Dominican government issued Decree No. 543-12,3 which constituted a relatively new regime in government procurement.
+This Decree served to develop in a more specific fashion the regulations of the Government Procurement Law.
+As well as managing everything related to the different procurement procedures, this Decree incorporated a mechanism that was new to the Dominican legal framework but well known in the government procurement world – a mechanism to fulfil collateral policies through state acquisitions.
 However, this regime is expected to change in the near future.

-Decree No. 543-12 establishes the obligation for every contracting agency to set aside 20 per cent of its purchases to be contracted from micro, small and medium-sized businesses, as long as the good or service to be acquired can be effectively delivered by a small business.
-In addition to the 20 per cent set-aside for every government procurement process, the Decree establishes the possibility of presenting partial offers within the remaining 80 per cent.
-As a result, since 2012 the Dominican Republic has been familiar with the notion of making the trade-off of 'full and open competition', which is one of the main desiderata in government procurement, in order to fulfil other high-priority social and economic goals, such as the growth of small business to create jobs.
+Decree No. 543-12 establishes the obligation for every contracting agency to set aside 20 per cent of its purchases to be contracted from micro, small and medium-sized businesses (SMEs), as long as the goods or services to be acquired can be effectively delivered by a small business.
+In addition to the 20 per cent set aside in every government procurement process, the Decree establishes the possibility of SMEs submitting partial offers within the remaining 80 per cent.
+As a result, since 2012 the Dominican Republic has been familiar with the notion of making the trade-off against 'full and open competition' (which is one of the main desiderata in government procurement), to achieve other high-priority social and economic goals, such as the growth of small businesses to create jobs.
 In this context, there are no 'buy Dominican' laws, but in the agricultural area, local production is privileged.

-EU directives and the Agreement on Government Procurement (GPA) do not apply in the Dominican Republic; however, Dominican procurement law was highly influenced by US procurement regulation, most of the best practices recommended in both the GPA's and UNCITRAL's Model Law in government procurement are somewhat included in the Dominican Republic's procurement culture.
+EU directives and the Agreement on Government Procurement (GPA) do not apply in the Dominican Republic; however, Dominican procurement law was highly influenced by the US procurement regime and most of the best practices in government procurement recommended in both the GPA and the UNCITRAL Model Law are to some extent included in the Dominican Republic's procurement culture.

-The General Directorate of Public Procurement (DGCP) is the main body with the faculty for setting government procurement policy and enforcing compliance, embodied also with the power to oversee the bidding process.
-A dependency of the Ministry of Finance, a part of the central government.
+The General Directorate of Public Procurement (DGCP) is the main body with competence for setting government procurement policy and enforcing compliance, and it is also vested with the power to oversee the bidding process.
+A dependency of the Ministry of Finance, the DGCP is a part of the central government.
 The DGCP has also the power to rule on bid challenges and its decisions can subsequently be appealed to the Superior Administrative Court.

 Dominican procurement law is founded on the core principle of full and open competition, as a corollary of equal access to government procurement contracts as a right.
-In addition, the law enshrines the principles of efficiency, transparency, flexibility, responsibility, participation, fairness and reciprocity, which allows equal treatment to foreign offerers and contractors.
+In addition, the law enshrines the principles of efficiency, transparency, flexibility, responsibility, participation, fairness and reciprocity, which allows equal treatment to foreign offerors and contractors.
 The whole system is designed around these objectives.
 The evaluation process aims to identify the best-value proposal as the winning offer.
 However, there is some flexibility in the criteria used to make this assessment.

 Year in review